mpc-bioinformatics/McQuaC/docs/usage.md

 ### Labelled quantification search

 When `--label_modifications` is set to a non-empty string, the pipeline runs a **second, parallel Comet search** alongside the standard unlabelled search.
 The labelled search uses the same parameters as the unlabelled search, but the `--label_modifications` entries are appended to `--static_modifications` to account for stable isotope labels (e.g. SILAC).
+In this workflow, this can be used to explicitly identify labelled spike-in peptides.

 Example for a SILAC K+8 / R+10 experiment: